nickglazzard1959/gplot2/README.md

 8 "re-writing rules" can then appear in string registers 2 to 9 (used consecutively).
 The initial line angle is set by storing the angle (in degrees) in numeric register 3.

-The characters allowed ("vocabulary") are: `F A B C D E M X Y + - [ ]` Six of these are associated with specific actions.
+The characters allowed ("vocabulary") are: `F A B C D E M X Y + - [ ]` Seven of these are associated with specific actions.
 Any alphabetic character can be substituted with a string by a re-writing rule.
-The six "action characters" are:
+The seven "action characters" are:

 - `F` - draw a unit length line segment at the current drawing angle.
+- `D` - as `F`, but some systems need two substitutable drawing characters.
 - `M` - move by a unit length at the cureent drawing angle.
 - `+` - turn counter-clockwise by the turning angle.
 - `-` - turn clockwise by the turning angle.